How to Secure Apache with Let’s Encrypt on Debian

 Install Certbot for Apache

-This section will focus on installing Certbot for Apache on a Debian-based Linux system.
-Certbot is a powerful tool that simplifies obtaining and configuring SSL certificates from Let’s Encrypt.
-It works hand-in-hand with Apache, enabling you to enable HTTPS on your servers.
+This section covers installing Certbot for Apache on a Debian-based Linux system.
+Before proceeding, ensure you have Apache installed on Debian and running.
+Certbot simplifies obtaining and configuring SSL certificates from Let’s Encrypt, working alongside Apache to serve your sites over HTTPS.

 Update Debian Package Repositories Before Certbot Installation for Apache